Nanor/rhythmTrees/readme.md

 `cabal run play <file1>`
 Plays the midi file

-`cabal run markov <comparison method> <file1>`
+`cabal run markov <comparison method> <file1> <file2> ...`
-Uses markov chains to generate 10 bars of rhythms based on the supplied midi file.
+Uses markov chains to generate 10 bars of rhythms based on the supplied midi files.
 Plays the rhythm and prints the data structure.

 Comparison Methods:
 - `siblings` Decides on transition probabilites based on note depth, how many siblings is has, and its position in those siblings